 - 1. Minimum UTQG Treadwear Grade of 200. - 2.
 Minimum molded tread depth of 7/32" as specified by the manufacturer. - 3.
 Listed in a current year or prior 2 years of the "Tire Guide®" and/or the "Tread Design Guide®" (www.tireguides.com). - 4.
 US Department of Transportation (DOT) approval. - 5.
-Tires must be designed for highway use on passenger cars. - B. Eligibility Requirements The following are prerequisites before a tire can be used in competition at National Solo® events. - Tire availability Tires are considered available when competitors can take possession through retail channels.
+Tires must be designed for highway use on passenger cars. - B. Eligibility Requirements The following are prerequisites before a tire can be used in competition at National Solo® events.
+New tire models not meeting these requirements by Jan 1 are not eligible for National Solo® competition until after the Solo® National Championships of that year, however may be used in Regional Solo® events provided all requirements of 13.3.A are met. - Tire availability Tires are considered available when competitors can take possession through retail channels.
 Pre-orders are not considered available. - 2.
 Tires must be equally available to all competitors.
 Tires that are in short supply do not specifically violate Section 13.3.
-Extensive shortages may result in the tire being placed on the exclusion list until supply is replenished.
+Extensive shortages may result in the tire being placed on the National Event exclusion list until supply is replenished.
 Tire variations differing from standard specification, delivered only on a limited basis, or only to selected competitors may not be used. - 3.
 Tire models must have tires available in at least 4 rim diameters and in at least 6 sizes which meet these requirements. - 4.
 Material Change Tires which previously met the eligiblity requirements that undergo a significant compound change, tread pattern change, or other significant redesign reset the requirement for eligibility described in Section 13.3.B. - 5.
-A tire model which was previously allowed by these rules continues to be eligible for competition until specifically disallowed. - 6.
+A tire model which was previously allowed by these rules continues to be eligible for National competition unless until specifically placed on the National Event Exclusion List. - 6.
 Re-introduction Models that were once discontinued will be considered a new model once reintroduced and must meet all the requirements of Section 13.3.